elunna/hackem/README.md

 ## Design Goals

-* The first goal of this project is to become the major successor of Slash'EM and port over most of Slash'EM to a modern platform.
+**The first goal** of this project is to become the major successor of Slash'EM and port over most of Slash'EM to a modern platform.
 I chose EvilHack as a base because it is based on 3.6, it's inheritly more difficult, and it contains many Quality Of Life features already baked in.
 See here:

 	- Nice HP Bar
 	- Enhance menu shows max and % progress on skills.
 	- Extended commands: #terrain, #annotate, #overview, #tip, #give, #adjust splitting and merging
-	- paranoid swim
-	- Smart shop autopickup
+	- Peaceful displacing, paranoid swim, Smart shop autopickup
 	- Full bag altar BUC identification
-	- Peaceful displacing
 	- New conducts: Elbereth, alignment, touched art, petless
-	- New room shapes and types (most from 3.7)
+	- New soko levels, new room shapes and themed rooms.
-	- New soko levels
 	- object materials, quick wand wresting

 Evil also has some challenging aspects that are well worth keeping:

 	- New roles: Infidel, convict
-	- New Races: Giant, Tortle, centaur, hobbit, and illithid
+	- New Races: giant, tortle, centaur, and illithid
 	- Elbereth: Can't use unless you found/discovered it.
-	- Partial intrinsics
+	- Partial intrinsics; Partial eflection
-	- Reflection is not 100%
-	- No randomly genereated magic markers
+	- No randomly generated magic markers
-	- Zombies ressurect, mummies wither, meaner and improved spellcasters
+	- Zombies ressurect, mummies wither, spellcasters are meaner.
 	- Monster steeds

-* The second goal is to apply updates (and applicable bugfixes) to Slash'EM that have been advanced in slashem-up, slashem9, and SlashTHEM.
-Slash'EM was a great game, but it was far from perfect.
-It would be nice to polish up things that were left behind (examples: updates to artifacts and quest artifacts, technique bugs, mold mechanics, polymorph bugs (ie: flame mage and ice mage).

-* The third goal is to differentiate this fork from EvilHack.
-Let's use what makes sense - but let Evil have it's own features that make it Evil.

-Examples of what to change back to traditional slashem behavior:
-	- Don't require defeating Goblin king to access mines
-	- Change sokobon prize system back to normal
-	- Return shopkeeper pricing to normal levels (for easier price-ID)
-	- Allow entering quest at 10 without penalty

-* The fourth goal is to bring in new and interesting content from the many quality forks out there.
-I'd like to try not to get too wacky and keep to the spirit of Slashem.

-* The fifth goal is to enhance the existing content from slash'em to make more sense, be more challenging, and use the mechanics in more creative ways.
-When it makes sense, we'll follow the conventions that Evil has set down, otherwise we might have to invent new mechanics or abilities.

-* Goal six is to create some new content that is specific to HackEM!
+The rest of the design goals are listed below.

 ## Installation